Hawks Nest Tunnel disaster

-The Hawks Nest Tunnel disaster was a large-scale incident of occupational lung disease as the result of the construction of the Hawks Nest Tunnel near Gauley Bridge, West Virginia, as part of a hydroelectric project.
+The Hawks Nest Tunnel disaster was a large-scale incident of occupational lung disease in the 1930s resulting from construction of the Hawks Nest Tunnel near Gauley Bridge, West Virginia, as part of a hydroelectric project.
 This project is considered to be one of the worst industrial disasters in American history.

 Tunnel

-To generate electricity for a plant downstream at Alloy, Union Carbide's Kanawha and New River Power Company subsidiary decided to divert the New River to improve its power generation ability.
-Beginning in 1927, its contractor Rinehart & Dennis began construction of the 3 mi tunnel carrying the river under Gauley Mountain.
+Kanawha and New River Power Company, a subsidiary of Union Carbide, diverted the New River to increase power generation at a plant in Alloy, West Virginia.
+Beginning in March 1930, its contractor Rinehart & Dennis began construction of the 3 mi tunnel carrying the river under Gauley Mountain.
 A dam was constructed immediately below Hawks Nest to divert most of the New River flow into the tunnel.
 It then re-enters the river near Gauley Bridge leaving a section known as "the Dries" in between.

 Silica

-Facing widespread unemployment during the Great Depression, about three thousand men, three-fourths of whom were Black, came to West Virginia to dig the tunnel.
-They worked ten- to fifteen-hour shifts, using drills and dynamite to mine the sandstone, which is composed primarily of cemented quartz (silica) sand.
-The workers completed the project more than twice as fast as original projections.
+Facing widespread unemployment during the Great Depression, about 3,000 men, 75% of whom were Black, came to West Virginia to dig the tunnel.
+They worked ten- to fifteen-hour shifts using drills and dynamite to mine sandstone composed primarily of cemented quartz (silica) sand.
+The workers completed the project more than twice as quickly as original projections.
 They were not given any masks or breathing equipment to use while mining, although management wore such equipment during inspection visits.
 Black workers told Congress in 1936 that they were denied breaks and even forced to work at gunpoint.

-As a result of the exposure to silica dust, many workers developed silicosis, a debilitating lung disease caused by the effects of silica dust in the lungs.
-A large number of the workers eventually died from silicosis, in some cases as quickly as within a year.
+As a result of exposure to silica dust, many workers developed silicosis, a debilitating and incurable disease caused by the effects of silica dust in the lungs.
+A large number of workers eventually died from silicosis, in some cases within a year.

-There are no definitive statistics as to the death toll from the Hawks Nest disaster.
-According to a historical marker on site, there were 109 admitted deaths.
+There are no definitive statistics as to the Hawks Nest death toll, though according to an onsite historical marker, there were 109 admitted deaths.
 A Congressional hearing placed the death toll at 476.
-Other sources range from 700 to over 1,000 deaths amongst the 3,000 workers.
-Many of the workers at the site were African-Americans from the southern United States who returned home or left the region after becoming sick, making it difficult to calculate an accurate total.
+Other sources range from 700 to over 1,000 deaths among the 3,000 workers.

+Many workers were African-Americans from the southern US who returned home or left the region after becoming sick, making it difficult to calculate an accurate total.